gaehlerm/SoftwareEngineering/README.md

     assert roman_numbers(1) == "I"
 ```

-If we run the test, it fails as expected.
+If we run the test, it fails as was expected.
 But we can make it pass easily.

 ```py
 # inside roman_numbers.py